Why Temperature Affects NAND Flash Readability

 - PC-3000 SSD supports multi-pass imaging where each pass uses different read parameters.
 Combined with thermal variation, each pass at a different temperature set point recovers sectors that failed in previous passes.
 The aggregate of all passes produces a more complete image than any single attempt.
 A typical thermal recovery uses 3-5 passes across a 20-30°C temperature range.

 Household freezer tricks are destructive.
 Placing an SSD in a freezer introduces condensation on the circuit board when it returns to ambient temperature.
 Moisture on powered electronics causes shorts and corrosion.
-The freezer trick originated with mechanical hard drives, where thermal contraction could temporarily free seized bearings.
-SSDs have no bearings, no platters, no moving parts.
+The freezer trick originated with legacy magnetic media.
+SSDs are entirely solid-state with zero moving parts.
 Cold provides zero mechanical benefit.
 See our freezer myth explanation.

 PC-3000 SSD Thermal Recovery Workflow